Union, Washington

 Union or Union City is a small census-designated place in Mason County, Washington, United States.
 The community lies along the southern shore of the Great Bend of the Hood Canal, near the mouth of the Skokomish River, which flows from the nearby Olympic Mountains.
-The U.S. Census reported a population of 631 inhabitants in the 2010 census.
+As of the 2020 census, Union had a population of 683.
 The ZIP Code for Union is 98592.

 State Route 106 is the main route through Union, leading to Belfair farther north, and Potlatch and US Highway 101 to the south.